DigitalPublishingToolkit/Money-Lab-Reader/docs/5_4-DeJongNate.md

 expected to deploy racks filled with smart cards.
 According to de Jong, the fully off-line security provided a potential fatal security weakness.
-Mondex was put to a consumer test in July 1995 in Swindon, U.K..
-McDonald's, BP, Sainsbury's, and other major retailers were involved in the test.[^5] NatWest and Midland Bank (now part of HSBC) were shareholders of Mondex.
+Mondex was put to a consumer test in July 1995 in Swindon, U.K., McDonald's, BP, Sainsbury's, and other major retailers were involved in the test.[^5] NatWest and Midland Bank (now part of HSBC) were shareholders of Mondex.
 The Bank of Scotland was also a sub-franchise holder, and both the Royal Bank of Canada and the Canadian